Actor Mehreen Pirzada and politician Bhavya Bishnoi call off engagement | ExBulletin

 Actor Mehreen Pirzada and politician Bhavya Bishnoi call off engagement

+Actor Mehreen Pirzada and politician Bhavya Bishnoi have amicably decided not to organize their wedding, almost four months after their engagement.

-Pirzada and Bishnoi took to their respective social media accounts on Saturday and released statements canceling the engagement.
+Ms Pirzada and Mr Bishnoi took to their respective social media accounts on Saturday and released statements canceling the engagement.

-Pirzada, who has appeared in the Telugu, Tamil and Hindi film “Phillauri”, said the decision was made by the duo “in the best interests”.
+Ms. Pirzada, who featured in Telugu, Tamil and Hindi film Phillauri, said the decision was made by the duo in the best interest.

-Bishnoi, grandson of former Haryana chief minister Bhajan Lal, said the former couple agreed to call off the engagement due to “differences in values and compatibility.”
+Mr Bishnoi, grandson of former Haryana chief minister Bhajan Lal, said the former couple agreed to call off the engagement due to differences in values and compatibility.

-In his statement, Bishnoi also alleged that some people were spreading “lies” about his family and warned against legal action.
+In his statement, Mr. Bishnoi also alleged that some people were spreading lies about his family and warned to take legal action.

 Sources